Gualtiero Piccinini: Work

-In 2020, he published the book Neurocognitive Mechanisms, in which he develops a neurocomputational explanation of cognition.

 Miscellaneous

-Piccinini has received several grants, awards, fellowships and teaching releases, including two Scholars' Awards by the National Science Foundation.
-He is the recipient of the 2014 Herbert Simon award by the International Association of Computing and Philosophy.
+Piccinini has received several grants, fellowships, and teaching releases, including two Scholars' Awards by the National Science Foundation.
+Piccinini has received several awards, including the 2019 Chancellor's Award for Research and Creativity from the University of Missouri–St. Louis, the 2018 K. Jon Barwise Prize from the American Philosophical Association, and the 2014 Herbert Simon award by the International Association of Computing and Philosophy.

-He has been Philosophy Program Chair for the Southern Society for Philosophy and Psychology.

-He is the founder of Brains, an academic group blog in the philosophy of mind, psychology, and neuroscience and one of the founders of SLAPSA, a St. Louis-based organization for the philosophy of science, run by Piccinini, Professor Carl Craver (Washington University in St. Louis) and Professor Kent Staley (Saint Louis University).
+He is the founder of Brains, an academic group blog in the philosophy of mind, psychology, and neuroscience.
 He administered the blog until 2012.
+He is one of the founders of SLAPSA, a St. Louis-based organization for the philosophy of science, run by Piccinini, Carl Craver (Washington University in St. Louis) and Kent Staley (Saint Louis University).

+He is also a founder of ISPSM, a hub for connecting researchers around the globe in all areas of the philosophy of mind and related sciences, including but not limited to philosophy of psychology and philosophy of neuroscience.

-Piccinini has edited multiple academic journals, including: Cognitive Science, Humanities, Journal of Cognitive Science, and The Rutherford Journal.
+Piccinini has done editorial work for multiple academic journals, including: Cognitive Science, Humanities, Journal of Cognitive Science, and The Rutherford Journal.
 He is also Editor-in-chief of "Studies in Brain and Mind", a Springer book series.
 He has held this position since 2010.

-Piccinini and his spouse, Mich Ciurria, are members of The Ethical Society of St. Louis.